 We’ve heard reports and rumors about a few different systems, including a more powerful offering.
-That rumored system is still up in the air, but Nintendo has officially announced the handheld-focused Nintendo Switch Lite for release later this year.
+That rumored system appears to actually be one with an improved battery life, but Nintendo has officially announced the handheld-focused Nintendo Switch Lite for release later this year.

 What is the Nintendo Switch Lite?